• Skip to primary navigation

 Ingredients

-Since this is a pretty simple recipe, the quality of your ingredients definitely matters!
+Since the Poinsettia Cocktail is a pretty simple recipe, the quality of your ingredients definitely matters!
 I suggest finding a good cranberry juice, one that is 100% juice (not "Cranberry Juice Cocktail", since that is already watered down and has sugar added).

 • Sparkling wine, like Prosecco or Champagne